 Dating back to the 17th century, Grantley Hall has a rich and colourful past and like many old houses has a myriad of tales to tell; it has hosted royalty, Members of Parliament, celebrities and socialites.
 It has also been painted by many artists including LS Lowry, best known for his industrial landscape works.

-Sir Robert was High Sherriff of Yorkshire and during his time in residence, entertained Queen Mary in 1937.
+Sir William was High Sheriff of Yorkshire and during his time in residence, entertained Queen Mary in 1937.
 During the Second World War, Grantley Hall was given over to the war effort as a convalescence home for injured soldiers and proudly welcomed Dame Vera Lynn as she sang to the troops.